 Are luxuries bad or wrong?
-The word translated "live in luxury" in 5:5 is Greek truphaō -- "lead a life of luxury or self-indulgence, revel, carouse,"2 from thruptō , "to break down, to enervate, thus, to lead a soft life."3 The luxuries that wealth can afford are not bad.
+The word translated "live in luxury" in verse 5 is Greek tryphaō, "to lead a life of luxury or self-indulgence, live for pleasure, revel, carouse,"72 The luxuries that wealth can afford are not bad.
 A few decades ago outhouses were the norm in many areas.
-There's no virtue in foreswearing porcelain toilets.
+There's no virtue in refusing to sit on a porcelain toilet.
 It's the "soft life" that James is getting at.
-The ideas is further conveyed by the word NIV translates "self-indulgence," Greek spatalaō, "live luxuriously or voluptuously, in indulgence."4
+The ideas is further conveyed by the word NIV translates "self-indulgence," Greek spatalaō, "to indulge oneself beyond the bounds of propriety, live luxuriously or voluptuously."73

 When we pamper ourselves and indulge our every whim we become arrogant.
-We can come to expect this standard of living as our right.
-We can easily begin to make decisions based on our own creature comfort rather than on God's will.
+We come to expect this standard of living as our right.
+We easily begin to make decisions based on our own creature comfort rather than on God's will.
 Let me give you an example.
-In the US a generation ago, Sunday night services were the norm in many denominations.
-In nearly every denomination, they have given way to Sunday evening television.
+In America two generations ago, Sunday night services were the norm in many denominations.
+Now, in nearly every denomination, they have given way to Sunday evening television.
 It's too much trouble to hitch up 175 horsepower to the old car in order to drive in 10 minutes to the church.
 Our luxuries can easily capture our will unless we resist the tempter.

 Condemning and killing the innocent.
 To those for whom their standard of living is all-important, human life itself can become less valuable.
-Twin evils related to the cheapness of human life are prominent in our high tech world: abortion and euthanasia.
+Some of our inexpensive clothing may be manufactured with child labor, or by people working in sweatshops at a poverty level in third-world countries.
+Our luxuries are produced off the grinding labor of the poor.
+Two other evils related to the cheapness of human life are prominent in our high tech world: abortion and euthanasia.
 I doubt that this is what James had in mind.
-He was thinking of how the rich snuff out their opposers, but I can't help but wonder....
+He was thinking of how the rich snuff out their opposers, but I can't help but wonder.

 In contrast to a mindset that thinks of fulfilling every want and desire right now, we have the mindset of the humble Christian believer.
 James speaks about the Second Coming of Christ twice in as many verses:

-"You too, be patient and stand firm, because the Lord's coming is near."
-(5:8)
+"You too, be patient and stand firm, because the Lord's coming is near." (verse 8)

 Throughout the New Testament we see the clear promise of Christ's return at the end of the age.
-I've compiled a number of these scriptures in an appendix so you can see their scope.
 Jesus told parables of a man who goes away on a long trip and puts his servants in charge.
 Then he returns quickly to find them either drunk and abusive or faithful and eager, and rewards them.
 Jesus gives us signs to expect -- wars and rumors of wars, earthquakes, the appearance of the Antichrist.
 Some Christian teachers have imagined that we can predict the Day of his return.
 But the purpose of the scriptures is to help us to be ready, not to know of a certainty when our Master will return.

 Biblical Christians live in two worlds, the here and now where we work and love and have babies and witness for Christ, and in heavenly places, in an intimate relationship to God who promises to wrap up events on this earth in righteousness and justice.
 We live in the Now but with a constant expectation of the Day to come.

-We live, not just for the here and now, but for the Day when the world will change, when Christ will be revealed, when justice will reign, where every private action will become public and nothing will be hidden.
-Theologians call this an eschatological (es-kat-a-LOG-i-cal) perspective, and the study of the end times is called eschatology (es-ka-TOL-o-gy).
+We live, not just for the here-and-now, but for the Day when the world will change, when Christ will be revealed, when justice will reign, where every private action will become public and nothing will be hidden.
+Theologians call this an eschatological perspective, and the study of the end times is called eschatology.
 It comes from two Greek words, eschatos, "the end" and logos, "thing, word."